StarRocks/starrocks/docs/quick_start/Test_faq.md

 #### Range partitioning

 * Reasonable range partitioning can reduce the amount of data for scanning.
-Taking a data management perspective, we normally choose “time” or “region” as range partition keys.
+Taking a data management perspective, we normally choose "time" or "region" as range partition keys.
 * With dynamic partitioning, you can create partitions automatically at regular intervals (on a daily basis).

 #### Hash partitioning